Thrift Store Finds : Spring and Easter

 Greetings!
-I hope you’re doing well, all things considered.
+I hope you’re doing well, in spite of the pandemic.
 What a time.

 Before the lock-down, I used to go to Value Village about once a month, but I got way behind in writing about my finds here.
 I kept a list of everything I got, though, and still have quite a few nice thrifted items to share with you.